Tax Collection Problems: While The IRS Attempts To Close The Tax Gap, Be Sure You Maintain Your Rights

 In many of these cases, the IRS will act in an attempt to retrieve as much of this money as it possibly can, primarily by way of a wage or bank account levy or seizure of assets.
 When the IRS believes that you have underreported your income on your tax return, it will usually send you a letter asking you to explain how you think the difference can be reconciled without having to experience a seizure or levy, and it will likely request a response in a very short period of time.
 Before you respond, know that you do have rights, and also know that you can benefit enormously by enlisting professional support.
 Atlanta tax attorney and CPA Jeffrey S. Gartzman has decades of experience representing individuals facing potentially debilitating collections efforts by the IRS and has helped them to achieve a fair and equitable settlement.

 While the United States still continues to linger in a recession, the government has ramped up its efforts to close the enormous and growing tax gap; those who have underreported or failed to file could be exposed to a greater level of scrutiny by the IRS.
 Nevertheless, as a taxpayer you do have rights.
 Do not allow yourself to be a victim of an overzealous tax auditor.

 Contact A Tax Collection Problem Tax Attorney

 Get the experience of over 30 years on your side to fix your IRS or state tax problems, find tax relief and settle tax debt.
-Contact The Gartzman Law Firm, P.C., today.
+Contact The Gartzman Law Firm, P.C., today, your IRS Tax Relief Team.
 Our Atlanta, Georgia, tax collection problem attorneys aim for success in representation in settling your tax collection problems professionally, ethically and successfully.